Windokk/Pulse/README.md

 ### WIP

-## How to build editor app :
+## How to build :

-Run build.bat or build.sh
+Run build.bat or build.sh (depending on your OS)

-This will compile CMakeLists everything in root : the engine, the editor app, the editor module, and a basic game module (with the game app)
+This will compile everything from root : the engine, the editor app, the editor module, and the game module (loaded with the game app)

-(As of october 2025, the editor module will try to find Qt6 at : "C:/Qt/6.9.2/mingw_64/lib/cmake/Qt6/" on Windows)
+(As of october 2025, the editor module will try to find Qt6 at : "C:/Qt/6.9.2/mingw_64/lib/cmake/Qt6/" on Windows, you can chnage it in the parent CMakeLists.txt)

 ## FEATURES IMPLEMENTED